8 Carcinogenic Foods that You Should Stop Eating

 Sweeteners like fructose are even worse because they cause cancer cells to metabolize more quickly.

-It’s important to remember that these types of sugars are present in a wide variety of foods that are regularly consumed:
+It’s important to remember that these types of sugars are present in a wide variety of foods that we regularly eat:

 These carcinogenic foods include: